 Since the clock started for McDonald on April 10, this is his second big price takedown, with an interruption by a brief rally in which JPMorgan added 8000 new shorts to cap the price of silver into June 6.
 As of last week, JPMorgan bought back all the shorts it added plus likely more through today.
 This puts the biggest silver crook in position to add to shorts on the next rally.
-This is the key to my silver explosion premise, as I contend we will explode if JPMorgan added shorts on his watch, but given his short tenure at the time, perhaps wasnâ??t ready to move on silver.
+This is the key to my silver explosion premise, as I contend we will explode if JPMorgan doesn't add shorts on the next rally.
+McDonald was at the controls the first time JPMorgan added shorts on his watch, but given his short tenure at the time, perhaps wasn't ready to move on silver.
 However, if he allows the bank to do so again, then it would appear he has no intention of dealing with the silver manipulation, despite the strong steps he apparently has taken with manipulation issues in general.
-In that case, I for one, will cross him off the top of my list of most likely to do real good. Â I sure hope that isnâ??t the case.
+In that case, I for one, will cross him off the top of my list of most likely to do real good.
+I sure hope that isn't the case.